 This subsidiary document is part of the MiQ Standard and defines the criteria and requirements to determine the Methane Intensity of a Facility.
-MiQ is a Standard and program designed to differentiate the natural gas supply chain by its methane intensity.
+MiQ is a Standard and Program designed to differentiate the oil and natural gas supply chain by its methane emissions intensity and performance.
 The MiQ Standard requires all sources to be accounted for as part of the emissions calculation methodology.
-However, specific sources and their minimum requirements for determination are outlined within.
+Specific sources and their minimum requirements for determination are outlined within.
 This Standard and all methodology in this document are globally applicable.

 This document, where helpful, makes specific reference to national or generic inventory methods to guide users, yet allows for national differences in methodologies (where existing and detailed by legislation).

-This subsidiary document specifies a method to calculate the Methane Intensity of natural gas production from offshore Facilities.
+This subsidiary document specifies a method to calculate the Methane Intensity of oil and natural gas production from offshore Facilities.